 - American Journeys: Visions of Place, Corcoran Gallery of Art, Washington, 21 September 2013-28 September 2014, unpublished checklist.

-- Audubon to Warhol: The Art of the American Still Life, Philadelphia Museum of Art, Philadelphia, 2015 - 2016, unnumbered catalogue.
+- Audubon to Warhol: The Art of the American Still Life, Philadelphia Museum of Art; Phoenix Art Museum, 2015-2016, (shown only in Philadelphia).

 - Corcoran Gallery of Art.
 Masterpieces of the Corcoran Gallery of Art.
 Washington, 1959: 46, repro.